Learn more about yoga during the interview with studio owner, Heather Anastos, in the video above!

 Our diverse schedule has classes and workshops for the development of the whole person, from beginner to experienced practitioner.
 Students with injuries and illness are welcome (see our schedule for appropriate level classes).

 *Two 500-hr trained instructors, a certified yoga therapist, and four instructors with 10+ years teaching experience.
-As well as various certificates in specialty yoga applications such as: Yoga for Scoliosis, Trauma-Informed Yoga, Yoga for Disabilities, Prenatal, Postnatal, Yoga for Teens, Yoga for Round Bodies, etc.
+All of our instructors have a minimum of 200-hours of training which meets the Yoga Alliance standards.
+Many of our instructors also hold additional certificates in specialty yoga applications such as: Yoga for Scoliosis, Trauma-Informed Yoga, Yoga for Disabilities, Prenatal, Postnatal, Yoga for Teens, Yoga for Round Bodies, Continuing Education Provider for yoga teachers, etc.

 Visit our schedule page for up-to-the-minute class schedules!